omgmog/omgmog.github.com/_reviews/posts/2017/2017-04-24-a-laptop-that-fits-in-your-pocket-the-gpd-pocket.md

 #### Book reading

 The screen brightness and contrast are nice for reading books and comics that haven't got tiny text.
-Rotating the device to read in _portrait_ mode works nicely aswell.
+Rotating the device to read in _portrait_ mode works nicely as well.
 As I mentioned earlier the screen is actually a portrait screen rotated in software 270 degrees.

 #### Development